nnazdu/dockers/README.md

 # dockers
-dockerfiles and compes files for self hosting
+dockerfiles and compose files for self hosting